-A in-depth discussion on comparing the 50mm 1.8 vs 1.4 so you know which one is best for you!
+An in-depth discussion on comparing the 50mm 1.8 vs. 1.4 so you know which one is best for you!

-When it comes to prime camera lenses the 50mm lens is a classic.
-Its the lens that everyone shoots on when they first take black and white photography in high school.
-Its the lens that many famous photographers have left their mark with.
+When it comes to prime camera lenses, the 50mm lens is a classic.
+It’s the lens that everyone shoots on when they first take black and white photography in high school.
+It’s the lens that many famous photographers have used to capture the perfect shot.
 It’s a timeless classic.
 But what is the difference between the 50mm 1.8 vs. 1.4?
-I will explain the major differences between these lenses and try to help you figure out which one is best for you.
+I will explain the significant differences between these lenses and try to help you figure out which one is best for you.
 First, I’ll start by saying that they are both really great lenses, but have subtle differences.

 The 50mm Lens

 The 50mm lens has been a classic lens for a long time.
 When cameras were condensed into smaller machines, and people started using 35mm strip film, the 50mm was there.
 Everything in photography beckons to a time in the past.
 The reason why the 50mm is so popular is that it gives the photographer an image that is comparable to the naked eye.
 Some might argue that the 50mm is a little more zoomed in than the naked eye and the naked eye sees more around 35mm.
 But the 35mm lens has its shortcomings, mainly that it’s just so wide!
 If you were to only have one lens, a 35mm doesn’t offer the depth of field that a mere 15mm more can deliver.

 If there ever were a happy medium of lenses, it would be the 50mm.
 I could not think of a better option.
 If you go any wider things start to get distorted.
 If you zoom in and you can begin to run out of the room, especially when you are shooting inside.
 So let’s agree to just stick with the common consensus that the 50mm is the most popular focal length ever invented!